All-new MINI range launched in India starting at ₹38 lakh

 MINI India on Tuesday announced the launch of three new cars in the country.
 The all-new MINI 3-Door Hatch has been priced at ₹38,00,000 (ex-showroom), the all-new MINI Convertible has been priced at ₹44,00,000 (ex-showroom), and the all-new MINI John Cooper Works Hatch costs ₹45,50,000 (ex-showroom).

-The all-new MINI range has been introduced only with petrol engines and comprises Completely Built-up Units (CBUs) only.
+The all-new MINI range has been introduced with petrol engines only and comprises Completely Built-up Units (CBUs).
 The company has already initiated the test drives and customer bookings at all MINI authorised Dealers and the MINI Online Shop.

 The MINI 3-Door Hatch and the MINI Convertible are available in four new colours – Rooftop Grey metallic, Island Blue metallic, Enigmatic Black, and Zesty Yellow (only for MINI Convertible).
 In addition, there is also an optional Piano Black exterior option with a high-gloss black finish on exterior elements such as door handles, fuel cap, side scuttles, MINI logos on the bonnet, and luggage compartment lid.